trickstercache/trickster/docs/influxdb.md

       flight_upstream_address: 'influxdb3:8181'   # optional, defaults to origin_url host
 ```

 The `authorization` and `database` headers are forwarded from the client through to the upstream.
-Queries are cached keyed by the full SQL statement; re-running the same query returns the cached Arrow response.
+Query and metadata responses are cached as Arrow IPC byte streams, keyed by the backend name, the `database`/`bucket-name` headers, a hash of the `authorization` header, and the statement — so tenants and databases never share cache entries.
+Requests that send no `authorization` header share one anonymous cache scope, mirroring the access the upstream would grant them.
+Statements referencing nondeterministic functions (`now()`, `current_timestamp`, `random()`, ...) are never cached.
+The cache lifetime defaults to 60s and is configurable per backend via `influxdb.flight_cache_ttl`.

+#### Flight SQL TLS

+The Flight listener serves TLS when its mapped backend's `tls` block presents a certificate and key (the same mechanism HTTP listeners use); certificate rotation applies on config reload without dropping the listener.
+Without a certificate the listener serves plaintext gRPC.
+The upstream dial uses TLS when `influxdb.flight_upstream_tls` is set, honoring the backend `tls` block's `insecure_skip_verify`.

+#### Unsupported Flight SQL RPCs

+Trickster proxies queries, the metadata RPCs below, and the prepared-statement lifecycle.
+Other Flight SQL RPCs — `GetSchema`, writes/updates/ingest (`ExecuteUpdate`, `DoPut` ingestion), transactions, savepoints, query cancellation, and session options — return gRPC `Unimplemented`; clients requiring them should connect to InfluxDB directly.

 Flight SQL listeners share Trickster's standard listener lifecycle: connection limits (`connections_limit`), graceful drain on SIGTERM (active streams are drained until the configured drain timeout, then closed), and config reload (SIGHUP) — a reload with an unchanged backend configuration keeps serving on the existing socket, while a changed configuration drains the old server and rebinds.